-To be eligible for a clinical fellowship, you must have completed all your anesthesia training (minimum 30 months of clinical anesthesia) and passed all specialty certification exams from your country before starting the fellowship.
-This includes the ABA exams for American trainees (should be BC, not BE).
+The fellowship is aimed at anesthesiologists in their early professional careers.
+To be eligible for a clinical fellowship, candidates must have completed all their anesthesia training (minimum 30 months of clinical anesthesia) and passed all specialty certification exams from their country of origin before beginning the fellowship.
 Evidence of English proficiency is required if medical training did not occur in English.
-Click here for eligibility requirements for clinical fellowships: http://pg.postmd.utoronto.ca/applicants/apply-for-fellowship-training/

-- Anesthesia training took place in a Royal College of Physicians and Surgeons of Canada approved jurisdiction (http://www.royalcollege.ca/portal/page/portal/rc/common/documents/credentials/jurisdictions_e.html)
+- Had anesthesia training in a Royal College of Physicians and Surgeons of Canada-approved jurisdiction

 - Are within 5 years of completing their anesthetic training